edobashira/speech-language-processing/README.rst

 - `Kaldi <http://kaldi.sourceforge.net/>`_ Modern open source toolkit lead by Dan Povey featuring many state-of-the-art techniques.

+- `OpenDcd <http://opendcd.org/>`_ An Open Source WFST based Speech Recognition Decoder.

 - `Phonetisaurus <https://code.google.com/p/phonetisaurus/>`_
   Josef Novak's super fast WFST based Phoneticizer, site also has some really nice  tutorials slides.

-- `OpenDcd <http://opendcd.org/>`_ An Open Source WFST based Speech Recognition Decoder.
+- `Sail Align <https://github.com/nassosoassos/sail_align>`_ SailAlign is an open-source software toolkit for robust long speech-text alignment implementing an adaptive, iterative speech recognition and text alignment scheme that allows for the processing of very long (and possibly noisy) audio and is robust to transcription errors.
+It is mainly written as a perl library but its functionality also depends…

 - `SCARF: A Segmental CRF Toolkit for Speech Recognition
   <http://research.microsoft.com/en-us/projects/scarf/>`_